meh/ruby-threadpool/README.md

 ThreadPool - an implementation that doesn't waste CPU resources
 ===============================================================

+**GEM MERGED INTO THREAD, THIS IS UNMAINTAINED NOW: https://github.com/meh/ruby-thread**

 All the implementations I looked at were either buggy or wasted CPU resources for no apparent reason, for example used a sleep of 0.01 seconds to then check for readiness and stuff like this.